-Monthly discharge monitoring reports (DMRs), pursuant to CDPS Permit No. CO0022756, were submitted to the CDPHE WQCD throughout 2021.
-Analytical tests conducted for the DMRs at SW-33 consist of flow, dissolved radium 226, total radium 226/228, total uranium, pH, total suspended solids, total dissolved solids, oil and grease (visual only), potentially dissolved zinc, and whole effluent toxicity (WET).
-During 2021, analytical results were below the CDPS permit 30-day average or daily maximum limitations, and WET tests passed consistent with historical results.
-The 2021 DMRs are on file with the WQCD.
+Monthly discharge monitoring reports (DMRs), pursuant to CDPS Permit No. CO0022756, were submitted to the CDPHE WQCD throughout 2022.
+Field and analytical data collected for the DMRs at SW-33 include flow, dissolved radium 226, total radium 226 + radium 228, total uranium, pH, total suspended solids, total dissolved solids, oil and grease, potentially dissolved zinc, and chronic Whole Effluent Toxicity (WET).
+During 2022, analytical results were below the CDPS permit 30-day average and daily maximum limitations, and WET tests passed, consistent with historical results.
+The 2022 DMRs are on file with the WQCD.
+Compliance conditions with the CDPS permit were maintained during and following the 2022 field activities.